Sigma-Ratings/api-docs/source/index.html.md

 Field | Description
 --------- | ----------- |
-`description` | Business description of entity that a match correspnds to.
+`description` | Business description of entity that a match corresponds to.
 Descriptions can be stated business descriptions from external sources, or Sigma derived from trade activity
 `indicators` | Summary of each Risk Indicator found in the search.
 See below for detail `locations` | Country and address data found that relates to the matched entity.
 See below for detail `name` | Entity name for the corresponding match.
-Name may be the primary entity name, an alias, or translierated or translated name
+Name may be the primary entity name, an alias, or transliterated or translated name
 `source` | Name of Sigma data integration the match is sourced from `strength` | 0-1 score to measure how close the match name is to the entity name being searched as the `q` parameter.
-The threshold filter can be used to limit returned matches based on thier strength
+The threshold filter can be used to limit returned matches based on their strength
 `type` | Denotes which Sigma Search option the match was returned from.
 Can be Company or People.
 Note Company search may return entities that are People, where they exist in unstructured or loosely structured sources